tgnemecek/core-website/src/collections/pages/leading.md

     FOR FREE: 1) [Assess](http://profiles.thecoreporation.com/sample/welcome) your major strength & liability; 2) Leader Compass report; 3) SOS: Switch Off Stress app; 4) Instructional Videos.

-    FYI: Take a Premium Profile for a full report on your holistic leadership strengths and weaknesses...OR contact us via Message link to explore how our data-driven, agile coaching can create a great ROI by building yourself, your team & company from the inside out).
+    FYI: Take a Premium Profile for a full report on your leadership strengths and weaknesses...OR contact us via Message link to explore how our data-driven, agile coaching can create a great ROI by building yourself, your team & company from the inside out.
 Check out our programs on Productivity, Stress, Prospering, and Leading Your Life and Work (seminar or 3-month implementation program).
 See descriptions on home page.

     FOR EXECUTIVE COACHES & BUSINESS CONSULTANTS: Get certified to use The Balancing Act's powerful processes, programs, and diagnostic profiles for leaders, teams and organizations.